fuyutaa/menuInUnity/README.md

 5. Do 2 clones of this button, ones on the others, making a vertical line of 3 buttons.

-6. Name the buttons "Continue", "Settings", "Exit".
+6. Name the buttons "Play", "Settings", "Exit".

 7. Add to the Canvas a script named "mainMenu".